RobertLD/RobertLD.github.io/_drafts/2024-01-28-Using-Obsidian-for-everything.md

 Following those attempts I took a more pragmatic approach to customizing my Obsidian client.
 That is, only downloading plugins if I need the functionality.
 Novel idea right?

+I've also configured the look and style to be easier on my eyes and support the type of markdown editing I do more easily.
+In no particular order, here are the customizations I use with Obsidian

+- Vim keybindings so I can edit markdown using vim motions
+- Cappucine theme for a beautiful easy on the eyes style
+- Jetbrains Mono font for code blocks
+- Atkinson Hyperlegible font for the easiest reading experience I've ever had
+-  Source-mode as my default editing environment, mimicking the behavior of Org

+As for plugins

+- Git for Obsidian
+  Let's you automatically back-up your vault to a git repository.
+This is by far the most useful plugin for me
+- Templater
+  Create complex templates for different types of notes.
+Supports variables and other features
+- Omnivore
+  Save any online text for local consumption or for later reference.
+- Dataview
+-
+- Task Progress Bar